Bruce Geller

 Bruce Bernard Geller (October 13, 1930 – May 21, 1978) was an American lyricist, screenwriter, director, and television producer.
+He was best known for the action series Mission: Impossible (1966–1973), and detective drama Mannix (1967–1975).

 Early life and education

 Geller was born in a Jewish family in New York City, the son of Dorothy (née Friedlander) and General Sessions Judge Abraham N. Geller.
 Geller graduated from Yale University in 1952, where he had studied psychology and sociology and was involved in many activities including theater.

 Career

 He pursued a career writing scripts for shows on the DuMont Television Network including Jimmy Hughes, Rookie Cop (1953) and others.
 He also wrote the book and lyrics for musical theatre productions including Livin' the Life (1957) and All in Love (1961), but his efforts met with only modest success.
 Geller left New York for Los Angeles, where he was employed writing scripts for episodes of several television series, including Zane Grey Theater, Have Gun – Will Travel, The Rebel, and The Rifleman.
 He also worked as the co-executive producer of the Rawhide series for the 1964-1965 television season.

 While producing Rawhide, he developed the idea for a new "cloak-and-dagger" series, Mission: Impossible.
-In 1966, Geller created, wrote, produced, and directed Mission: Impossible, the accomplishment for which he is best remembered.
+In 1966, Geller created and produced Mission: Impossible (for which he wrote the pilot episode), the accomplishment for which he is best remembered.
 The show ran on CBS from 1966 to 1973 and earned him an Emmy Award in 1966 as producer plus another for Outstanding Writing Achievement in Drama.
 During the early seasons, a photograph of Geller was included in the dossier of Impossible Missions Force (IMF) agents that IMF leaders Briggs and Phelps perused each week and was often visible on screen (such as in the episodes "Memory", "Operation Rogosh" and "Operation - Heart").
 The series was revived in 1988 and aired until 1990 on ABC.

 Geller also wrote, produced, and directed for the series Mannix (1967–1975), which was twice nominated for an Emmy Award.
 In 1973, he made his only venture into feature films, producing and directing Harry in Your Pocket starring James Coburn and Walter Pidgeon.